Urban development: from big to small

 South section

-Along an Isar canal in the north of Munich, a new quarter is being built between a major city entrance road and the landscape.
-A virtue is made of necessity: noise protection from the Freisinger Landstrasse is the reason for opening up the area decentrally via small squares.
-The intelligently arranged dense building structure opens up towards the nature reserve and plays with the proximity to the water.
-This creates an attractive settlement form with generous open space that enables a clear address and identity.
+A new quarter is emerging in Munich’s north, nestled between a major arterial road and the surrounding landscape along an Isar canal.
+A virtue is made of necessity: noise protection along Freisinger Landstrasse is the reason for providing access to the area via a decentralised network of small squares.
+The intelligently arranged dense building structure opens up towards the nature reserve, playing with the proximity to the water.
+The result is an attractive residential development with generous open space that create a strong sense of place and identity.

 The buildings and gardens are in close dialogue with the water.
-In keeping with the location of the site, we have created an atmosphere that allows the water to become part of the development and creates gardens by the water.
+Reflecting the site’s location, we have created an atmosphere where water becomes an integral part of the built environment and creates gardens by the water.

-Four urban entrance plazas with commercial units and offices are created, forming different addresses along Freisinger Landstraße.
+Four urban entrance plazas, framed by commercial units and offices, are created, forming distinct addresses along Freisinger Landstrasse.
 The entrances to the flats and commercial units or communal areas are located at these distribution points.
-This is followed by a garden courtyard that widens out over the Garching Mühlbach stream into the former open-air swimming pool, finally merging into the extensive meadows of the English Garden.
+This is followed by a garden courtyard that extends across the Garching Mühlbach stream into the former open-air swimming area, finally merging into the extensive meadows of the English Garden.

 North section

-The articulated block structure is surrounded on all sides by greenery due to the deliberate distance from the street – in the west overgrown with trees, in the east with meadows and water.
-In this way, the form, together with the sporting uses, lies in a flowing landscape that also creates space for the overarching pedestrian and bicycle connection.
-The neighbourhood square also provides space for temporary events and weekly markets.
-The sports facilities, on the other hand, are located in the south of the site in the landscape space and receive their address via a square between the sports hall and the other sports facilities.
-The result is a ground-level, open club sports facility that is complemented by a public kiosk.
+The articulated block structure is surrounded by greenery on all sides due to the deliberate distance from the street – tree-lined to the west, framed by meadows and water to the east.
+Together with the integrated sports facilities, the development blends into a flowing landscape that also accommodates pedestrian and cycling routes.
+The neighbourhood square provides space for temporary events and weekly markets, while sports facilities are located in the south of the site, within a landscape setting.
+These amenities are accessed via a square between the sports hall and other recreational facilities, creating a ground-level, open sports hub complemented by a public kiosk.

 Client: Bayerische Hausbau GmbH & Co.
-KG und HVB Immobilien AG, München
+KG and HVB Immobilien AG, Munich

-Competition: Urban development and landscape planning ideas competition “Wohnbebauung an der Freisinger Landstraße 40–44” in Munich Freimann competition 1st prize, 2017
+Competition: Urban development and landscape planning ideas competition “Wohnbebauung an der Freisinger Landstraße 40–44” in Munich Freimann; 1st prize, 2017

 Informal urban development planning, master plan, design guidelines for development planning until 2024